db-admin/db-admin/README.md

 ![](http://i.imgur.com/MF7miEx.png)

-Sort by clicking on a table header column:
+You can also sort by clicking on a table header column.

 ![](http://i.imgur.com/QqSsIdw.gif)